nemethconsulting/rec-hockey-svc/docs/test-system.md

     curl {base_url}/teams
     ```

-3. If the service is running correctly, you should see a list of teams from the service, such as in this example.
+3. If the service is running correctly, you should see a list of teams from the service, such as in this sample response.

 ```bash
  [